 HKEY_LOCAL_MACHINE > SYSTEM > ControlSet001

-Click on Services in the left pane and then scroll down under services and chose Ndu.
+- Click on Services in the left pane and then scroll down under services and choose “Ndu“.

 - In the command prompt, type the “sfc /scannow” and press enter.

-Wait for the scan to successfully complete and perform a fix as well.
+- Wait for the scan to complete and perform a fix as well.
 If it’s successful, you’ll see the response ‘Windows Resource Protection found corrupt files and successfully repaired them.
-Details are included in the CBS.Log %WinDir%\Logs\CBS\CBS.log.’
+Details are included in the CBS.Log.
+It can be found at

-Killing the Service Host process in the Task Manager solves this issue.
-After this, try download your pending updates with an unmetered Wi-Fi connection.
+Killing the Service Host (SVChost) process in the Task Manager solves this issue.
+After this, try to download your pending updates with an unmetered Wi-Fi connection.

 - Press Ctrl + Shift + Del to launch the Windows Task Manager.
 You can also right-click on the taskbar and select Task Manager.

 - Click on More details to expand the manager.
-This reveals all the running process.
+This reveals all the running processes.

 - Search through the process for “Service Host: Local System”.
 This process hosts Windows Update and the Update Orchestrator Service.
 Select on this task and click End task.

-- When the confirmation dialog shows up, check Abandon unsaved data and shut down and click the Shut down
+- When the confirmation dialog shows up, click on the checkbox of Abandon unsaved data and shut down and click the Shutdown.

 - Monitor the CPU load and check if the issue has been solved.